UNITRONIX/D.A.S.H-Board/README.md

 ## Creating Your Own Plugins

-You can easily extend D.A.S.H Toolkit by creating your own plugins!
+You can easily extend D.A.S.H Board by creating your own plugins!

 ### How to create a plugin: